Posted 2 years ago by Roger Dudler

-Get happy with these brands!
-14 of the Happiest Brands of All Time
+Get happy with 14 of the happiest brands of all time.

 Do you have this type of feeling when you recognize one of your favorite brands in the marketplace?
 A study by Isobel and Cog Research also defined happy brands as playful, happy, trustworthy, generous and optimistic.